chguiterman/academic_site/content/post/ThreePines/index.md

   * Forest stand dynamics
   * Dating of historical structures and proveniencing of timbers

-Please contact me anytime with inquiries and ideas.
+Please contact me anytime with inquiries or ideas.